pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 An active output channel can be suppressed by supplying a transient true value on a configured key.
-Suppression is applied at the digest notification level and applies to just those alarm states for which the output channel is configured.
+Suppression is applied at the digest notification level and applies to just those alarm states for which the output channel is configured and which are being notified at the moment of suppression.
 This means that if a new notification appears or an existing notification adopts a new trigger state then the alarm output channel will go active again.
-This mechanism allows the easy implementation of a 'silence alarm' function on selected output channels.
+This mechanism allows the easy implementation of a 'silence alarm' function.

-Finally and optionally, the plugin can use Internet push notification services to send push notifications of alarm conditions to subscribed users/devices.
-This will only be useful if and when the Signal K LAN has a reliable Internet connection.

-This feature is disabled by default and full functionality will usually require non-trivial configuration of the Signal K host operating environment.
-See the discussion below.

-The plugin provides a simple Wepapp that summarises the current alarm state and supports subscription, unsubscription and testing of the push notification feature.

 The plugin exposes an
 [HTTP API](https://pdjr-signalk.github.io/pdjr-skplugin-alarm-manager/)